scholacantorum/public-site/sing/index.md

 <p>Individual auditions include scales, pitch-matching, sight-reading exercises, and a one-minute unaccompanied excerpt of a song.
 An aria, art song, folksong, or musical theater selection is preferred and it does not need to be memorized.</p>

 <p>Singers will be notified of the outcome of their auditions prior to the second rehearsal.
-If your audition was successful, you&rsquo;ll then be asked to fill out some paperwork.
-That&rsquo;s it!</p>
+If your audition was successful, you&rsquo;ll receive a link to the Schola members web site, which will ask you for more information about yourself.
+It will also ask you to fill out some paperwork.
+After we have a chance to review the paperwork, you&rsquo;ll be a member of Schola!</p>

 <h2>Frequently-Asked Questions</h2>
 <h3>COVID-19</h3>